 Canadian mezzo soprano Megan Latham made her Pacific Opera Victoria debut as Eduige in the November 2010 production of Handel's Rodelinda.
-She returns in 2013 for the role of Mistress Quickly in Verdi's Falstaff
+She returned in 2013 for the role of Mistress Quickly in Verdi's Falstaff, and in 2017 will be the Third Lady in Mozart's The Magic Flute

 Raised in Abbotsford, BC, Megan has enjoyed the distinction of recognition in opera, oratorio, and recital.
 She has worked with distinguished conductors including Harry Bicket, Will Crutchfield, Richard Bradshaw, Miguel Harth-Bedoya, David Agler, Jeanne Lamon and Agnes Grossman.

-Ms. Latham's recent engagements with the Canadian Opera Company include Giovanna in Verdiís Rigoletto, Voice of the Mother in Les contes d'Hoffmann, Zita in Gianni Schicchi, Mère Jeanne in Dialogues des carmélites and Herodias (cover) in Salome.
-She performed the role of Mrs. Grose in Brittenís The Turn of the Screw with Against the Grain Theatre, and was heard in concert at the Bayfield Festival of Song.
-In the fall of 2012, she performed with the Kitchener-Waterloo Symphony in Beethovenís Ninth Symphony.
-Other recent highlights include the Rhombus media production of Alexina Louieís Politics is Cruel: An Opera, Verdi's Requiem with the Regina Symphony, and Secretary to Chairman Mao in the Canadian Opera Company's Nixon in China.
+Ms. Latham's recent engagements with the Canadian Opera Company have included Giovanna in Verdi's Rigoletto, Voice of the Mother in Les contes d'Hoffmann, Zita in Gianni Schicchi, Mère Jeanne in Dialogues des carmélites and Herodias (cover) in Salome.
+She performed the role of Mrs. Grose in Britten's The Turn of the Screw with Against the Grain Theatre, and was heard in concert at the Bayfield Festival of Song and with the Kitchener-Waterloo Symphony in Beethoven's Ninth Symphony.
+Other recent highlights include the Rhombus media production of Alexina Louie's Politics is Cruel: An Opera, Verdi's Requiem with the Regina Symphony, and Secretary to Chairman Mao in the Canadian Opera Company's Nixon in China.

-Other roles with the COC include Marcellina in Le nozze di Figaro, Second Norn in Götterdämmerung (cover), Genevieve in Debussyís Pelléas et Mélisande (cover), Eduige in Rodelinda (cover), Isaura in Rossiniís Tancredi, and Florence Pike in the Ensemble Studio production of Brittenís Albert Herring.
+Other roles with the COC include Marcellina in Mozart's Le nozze die Figaro, Waltraute Isaura in Rossini's Tancredi, Florence Pike in the Ensemble Studio production of Britten's Albert Herring, and Waltraute and Second Norn in Wagner's Götterdämmerung (cover).

-As a concert artist, Ms. Latham has been the soloist for numerous works including Handelís Messiah and Dixit dominus, Rossiniís Petite Messe Solennelle, Haydnís Lord Nelson Mass, Mozartís Krönungsmesse, and Vivaldiís Gloria and Beatus Vir.
+As a concert artist, Ms. Latham has been the soloist for numerous works including Handel's Messiah and Dixit dominus, Rossini's Petite Messe Solennelle, Haydn's Lord Nelson Mass, Mozart's Krönungsmesse, and Vivaldi's Gloria and Beatus Vir.
 Ms. Latham has performed throughout North America, including making her Carnegie Hall debut for the Marilyn Horne Foundation.

 Ms. Latham appeared as Sister Sophia in the long-running Mirvish production of The Sound of Music at the Princess of Wales Theatre in Toronto.
 She has been heard as Marcellina in Le nozze di Figaro for Vancouver Opera and in Bon appetit with the Kitchener Waterloo Symphony.